Yandex Cloud

 sudo apt install mongodb-org-shell mongodb-org-tools

-2. Before creating a dump, we recommend switching the DBMS to "read-only" to avoid losing data that might appear while the dump is created.
+2. Before creating a dump, we recommend switching your database to read-only mode to avoid losing any data that might be written during the dump process.

 3. Create a database dump: